metabrainz/troi-recommendation-playground/docs/lb_radio.rst

   #rock #pop

-The # shorthand notation allows user to quickly specify a tag radio.
-This prompt generates two equal streams from the tags "rock" and "pop".
+The # shorthand notation allows user to quickly specify a tag radio, but it onlt works for one tag and the tag cannot contain spaces:

 ::

-  #(rock,pop)
-  tag:(rock,pop)

-These two prompts are equal, the # notation is simply a shortcut for tag.
+  #rock

 This prompt generates a playlist with recordings that have been tagged with both the "rock" AND "pop" tags.

 ::